February 12, 2025 Meeting Minutes

 ROLL CALL

-Leroy Watson moved to adopt the August 9 minutes.
-Amanda Brozana seconded the motion.
+Richard Weiss moved for adoption of the April 10, 2024 minutes.
+Jessie Patrick seconded the motion.
 The motion passed.

 REPORT OF THE COMMITTEES